enowjohn/mobile-project/README.md

 [link](https://github.com/enowjohn/homa-page/ )
 ## show your support
 give a star to show love
-## contribution
-  we appreciate your used of MTN
+## contributionwe appreciate your used of MTN